poleval/2025-gender-inclusive-llms/README.md

 🅱️ **Subtask**

-To evaluate the ability of LLMs to process and generate gender-inclusive Polish in the Polish⇄English translation scenario, their outcomes are compared against gold standard test instances and ranked using the primary metric:
+To evaluate the ability of the gender-inclusive LLM to process and generate gender-inclusive Polish in the Polish⇄English translation scenario, its outcomes are compared against gold standard test instances and ranked using the primary metric:

 *  *chrF* ([Popović, 2015](https://aclanthology.org/W15-3049.pdf))